 In an office setting, slipping on a wet floor or tripping on something and falling are common occurrences.
 While this might cause minor injuries in most cases, there have been cases where a simple fall caused a major injury.
 Besides, if those small injuries are not properly checked, they might become major health issues in the future.
 Skills Training Group first aid training courses in your area will prepare members of your staff to provide first aid to employees when needed.

 Carpal Tunnel Syndrome can cause numbness or weakness in your hands, which eventually leads to nerve damage to the arms and shoulders.
 This happens when an individual repeats the same task over and over again daily.
 For example, a typist will use their fingers daily without giving them rest; if not cared for properly, this will lead to Carpal tunnel syndrome.

-Muscle injuries are very common in a workplace environment; it can occur to anyone regardless if they are in a closed setup or working outdoors.
-Picking up something heavy might give you back pain, or sitting in one place for prolonged hours can cause lower body pain, or a simple task of moving your stuff from one cubicle to another can cause soreness in arms and shoulders.
+Muscle injuries are very common in a workplace environment; they can occur to anyone regardless if they are in a closed setup or working outdoors.
+Picking up something heavy might give you back pain, or sitting in one place for prolonged hours can cause lower body pain or a simple task of moving your stuff from one cubicle to another can cause soreness in arms and shoulders.

 Injuries caused by objects

 The workplace can sometimes be a messy place to be in; there is always a lot of commotion and hustle during office hours.
 Someone is lost in their project, they left a hot cup of coffee somewhere it shouldn’t be, or goods have not been stacked properly in the warehouse, and suddenly something fells on someone or a construction worker didn’t pack their tools properly which might result in injury.